A Leader’s Dilemma; Punish or Pamper?

-On CBS Morning there was a piece titled Punish or Pamper.
-The piece was about how to maximize productivity in the workplace.
+On CBS Morning, there was a piece titled Punish or Pamper.
+The news story was about how to maximize productivity in the workplace.
 Why is this an either/or issue?
-Is managing a team really just about punish or pamper?
+Is managing a team about punish or pamper?
 I don’t think so…

-The primary job of a manager is to create a work environment that maximizes the performance of every employee.
-To get maximum performance requires the manager to understand what motivates each of the staff, understand what their individual goals and aspirations are, what situations result in distractions and/or decreased performance, and what tools and support they need to be excellent and expert in their role.
-A punish or pamper mentality reduces the manager’s job to that of a surrogate parent, not an effective leader or even an adequate manager.
+The primary job of a manager is to create a work environment that maximizes every employee’s performance.
+To get maximum performance requires the manager to understand what motivates each of the staff, understand what their individual goals and aspirations are, what situations result in distractions and decreased performance, and what tools and support they need to be excellent and expert.
+A punish or pamper mentality reduces the manager’s job to a surrogate parent, not an effective leader or even an adequate manager.

 So, how does a manager become an effective leader?

 Stop treating those that report to you as children; treat them as adults.
 Adults can make decisions and self-direct their efforts.
-Adults are held responsible for their decisions, good or bad, and for their actions, good or bad.
+Adults are held responsible for their choices, good or bad, and their actions, good or bad.
 Adults don’t purposely make mistakes and get away with them.
-Adults do make mistakes due to bad judgement or bad information.
-A leader always assumes positive intention by staff and uses mistakes as an opportunity to teach and coach.
+Adults do make mistakes due to bad judgment or wrong information.
+A leader always assumes positive intention by staff and uses errors as an opportunity to teach and coach.

 In organizations I have led, I have an 80/20 rule.
-An employee can make mistakes up to 20% of he time.
-The covenant I create with each employee is to always exhibit trust and integrity in their work.
-We are all humans and not one of us is perfect.
+An employee can make mistakes up to 20% of the time.
+The covenant I create with each employee is always exhibiting trust and integrity in your work.
+We are all humans, and not one of us is perfect.
 Let’s agree we will sooner or later goof up.
-I promise to the team when I make a mistake I will own up to it, mea culpa and take the heat.
-Likewise each team member agrees to own up to their mistakes immediately and accepts responsibility.
-As leaders we know, if a mistake is made, the imperative should be to immediately take corrective action to mitigate the damage.
-If we do not create this covenant of trust and integrity with our staff, the ensuing denials, finger-pointing and coverups do immense harm to organizational unity and performance and do nothing to control the damage caused by one innocent mistake.
-In fact this culture of blame placing versus blame taking magnifies the damage.
+When I make a mistake, I promise the team; I will own up to it, mea culpa, and take the heat.
+Likewise, each team member agrees to own up to their mistakes immediately and accepts responsibility.
+As leaders, we know, if an error is made, the imperative is to take corrective action to mitigate the damage.
+Suppose we do not create this covenant of trust and integrity with our staff.
+In that case, the ensuing denials, finger-pointing, and coverups do immense harm to organizational unity and performance and do nothing to control the damage caused by one innocent mistake.
+This culture of blame placing versus blame taking magnifies the loss.